 When innovating a product from scratch, material selection is one of your strongest tools, especially in relation to corrosion, wear, and load.

 Bearing components, by their very nature, tend to be round objects manufactured from rings or rods and the most complex component is usually the bearing cage.
 We knew that as soon as there was an emerging technology that could create complex forms in resilient materials, this would likely be the answer to creating a bearing cage with enhanced performance capabilities.

 Bowman International has always embraced new technologies, exploring and unlocking their potential for the good of our customers.

 Additive manufacturing allowed me to create strong durable cages with highly complex geometries that could not be manufactured in any other way - the resulting cages create bearings with superior performance to other manufacturing methods, all at a reasonable price point and no tooling required.

-To overcome this, and to provide the most radial and axial capacity possible, we have added additional axial rolling elements designed to handle axial load with no radial trade off.
+To overcome this, and to provide the most radial and axial capacity possible, we have added additional axial rolling elements designed to handle the axial load with no radial trade-off.
 This means our three most significant features are: